 Bike shop own brands are a great source of amazingly well-equipped bikes that don't cost much money.
 The wizards at Merlin Cycles have come up with this great-value combination of a triple butted aluminium frame and Shimano 105 11-speed gears, rolling on well-regarded Fulcrum Racing 7 LG Wide wheels and Continental tyres.
 For the price, it's magic.
 [That's enough bad gags riffing on 'Merlin' — Ed.]

-Decathlon’s B’Twin line of road bikes receive much attention at the budget end, with the Triban a hugely popular model, but if you have a budget of £750, the Ultra 700 is a very good proposition.
+Decathlon’s B’Twin line of road bikes receive much attention at the budget end, with the cheaper Triban a hugely popular model, but if you have a budget of £650, the Triban 540 is a very good proposition.
 With an aluminium frame and carbon fibre fork and largely 11-speed Shimano 105 specification, it’s a bit of a bargain.
 The frame features triple butted tubes, to save weight, and a relaxed geometry that places the handlebars a bit higher and closer to you so it’s more comfortable, ideal for riding to work or embarking on some sportives.
 It's a really good bike,one of the best specced in this guide, for not a lot of money.

-The Verenti Technique Tiagra may look like a nineties throwback thanks to its paintjob but the spec list is bang up to date with a hydroformed alloy frameset, tapered headtube, full carbon fibre fork and Shimano's latest Tiagra 4700 groupset.
-You can even bung full guards on it, and all for five hundred and fifty quid.
+The 2017 Verenti Technique Tiagra has a sharper look than the 2016 version thanks to a new paint job, and the spec list is very good for the money with a hydroformed alloy frameset, tapered headtube, full carbon fibre fork and Shimano's Tiagra 4700 groupset.
+You can even bung full guards on it, so you won't get as wet when it rains.

 David has worked on the road.cc tech team since July 2012.
 Previously he was editor of Bikemagic.com and before that staff writer at RCUK.
 He's a seasoned cyclist of all disciplines, from road to mountain biking, touring to cyclo-cross, he only wishes he had time to ride them all.
 He's mildly competitive, though he'll never admit it, and is a frequent road racer but is too lazy to do really well.
 He currently resides in the Cotswolds.